 Real food challenge

-The Real Food Challenge (RFC) is a national campaign to encourage campuses to increase the ratio of food purchased from "conventional" to "real food".
-The Office of Sustainability is working with Lehigh Dining Services and Sodexo to take on this challenge in support of the national goal of 20% Real Food by 2020.
+The Real Food Challenge (RFC) is a national campaign to encourage campuses to increase the ratio of food purchased from "conventional" to "real" food.
+The Office of Sustainability has been working with Lehigh Dining Services and Sodexo to take on this challenge for the last four years.

-Using the Real Food Challenge Calculator, students analyzed invoices from campus dining areas for foods that are Local, Fair, Ecological and Humane to determine the percent of the food budget that is being spent on real food.
+Using the Real Food Challenge Calculator, students analyze invoices from campus dining areas for foods that are Local, Fair, Ecological, and Humane to determine the percent of the food budget that is being spent on "real" food.
 This percentage is broken into the two categories of Real Food A; foods that meet two or more of the four real food criteria, and Real Food B: foods that meet one or more of the real food criteria.
 The percent of real food A is included within the percent of Real Food B.

-The first submission based on food purchases from the 2013-2014 academic year resulted in 2-3% of Rathbone Dining Hall's food being considered Real Food B.
+The first assessment was based on food purchases from the 2013-2014 academic year in Rathbone Dining Hall.
+This first assessment resulted in 2% of Rathbone Dining Hall's total being "real" food.

 First Assessment 2013-2014 Results

-The second submission was based on food purchases from the 2014-2015 academic year in Rathbone Dining Hall and Stabler Arena.
-This second assessment resulted in 10% of the total being "real food", with 10% as Real Food B, and 1% of that as Real Food A. This second assessment was a great improvement from the first assessment, and displays the commitment that Dining Services has given to this project and to the goal of increasing the amount of sustainable food that is consumed on campus.
+The second assessment was based on food purchases from the 2014-2015 academic year in Rathbone Dining Hall and Stabler Arena.
+This second assessment resulted in 11% of the total being "real" food.
+This second assessment was a great improvement from the first assessment, and displays the commitment that Dining Services has given to this project and to the goal of increasing the amount of sustainable food that is consumed on campus.

 Second Assessment 2014-2015 Results

-The third assessment is currently in progress and will focus on the 2015-2016 academic year in Rathbone Dining Hall and Lower Court Dining Hall.
+Thir third assessment was based on food purchases from the 2015-2016 academic year in Rathbone Dining Hall and Lower Court Dining Hall.
+This third assessment resulted in 9% of the total being "real" food.

 The results from our report allows Dining Services to identify focus areas for improvements, such as the new partnership Lehigh Dining has with the Common Market of Philadelphia to increase the amount of food that is purchased from local farms.